-Opportunity Risk Category Туре Short Medium Long X DOWNSTREAM Marketing on the prolonged lifetime of watches and jewellery to encourage clients to retain and repair watches and jewellery instead of disposing of them High Transition Products and services i Detail Marketing to retain and repair products instead of disposing.
-Financial planning considerations 10 - 20% of EBIT - To realise this opportunity, we are committed to sho provide additional repairs and servicing support for our strategic brand partners - We have ambitious plans for our pre-owned business in FY24, ertified pre-owned We are promotin We continue to watchmakers DIRECT OPERATIONS Energy efficiencies in showrooms, offices and distribution centres High Transition Energy source : Detail Use of lower-emission sources of energy.
-Financial planning considerations <1% of EBIT Explanation of financial impact figure In line with our mitigation strategy, 100% of UK stores within our control are powered by renewable electricity with Renewable Energy Guarantees of Origin (REGOs) In the US, more showrooms are rented from landlords with inclusive energy contracts, meaning visibility of the sourcing of energy is more challenging.
-Continued engagement with landlords is key to meeting targets in this area - 92% of propertion is standard in all oup use LED lightin g and this DIRECT OPERATIONS Use of renewable energy in showrooms and offices High Transition Resource efficiency Detail Use of lower-emission sources of energy.
+Time horizon pportunity Risk Category Туре Short Medium Long 350 376 DOWNSTREAM Marketing on the prolonged lifetime of watches and jewellery to encourage clients to retain and repair watches and jewellery instead of disposing of them High Transition Products and services • Detail Marketing to retain and repair products instead of disposing.
+Financial planning considerations 10 - 20% of EBIT Explanation of financial impact figure - To realise this opportunity, we are committed to showcasing the sustainable attributes of the products we sell and services we offer We are increasing our repairs and servicing capacity to inca new 6,000 sq ft Repairs and Servicing Centre in Leiceste provide additional repairs and servicing support for our st brand partners We have ambitious plans for our pre-owned business with the launch of a new Rolex certified pre-owned b - We are promotir g the sale of pre- owned watches in the UK and L We continue to g watchmakers grow our team o f highly skilled and accredited DIRECT OPERATIONS Energy efficiencies in showrooms, offices and distribution centres High Transition Energy source : Detail Use of lower-emission sources of energy.
+Financial planning considerations <1% of EBIT Explanation of financial impact figure - In line with our mitigation strategy, 100% of UK stores within our control are powered by renewable electricity with Renewable Energy Guarantees of Origin (REGOs) contracts, meani hallenging.
+Conti ng visibility of the s nued engagement sourcing of 92% of properties is standard in all oup use LED lightii ng and this DIRECT OPERATIONS Use of renewable energy in showrooms and offices High Transition Resource efficiency Detail Use of lower-emission sources of energy.
 Financial planning considerations <1% of EBIT per annum.
-Solar w System (VRF) w onsumption in our r panels will cut ca Centre by 58% an estimated - 100% of UK pro perties are now p powered with rene wable energy A SUPPLY CHAIN Proactive collaboration with suppliers to reduce energy High Transition Resource efficiency Detail Use of lower-emission sources of energy.
+Solar 51% and result in v System (VRF) v nsumption in our panels will cut ca substantial cost s with heat pumps is r Leicester Suppor arbon emissions by savings over the lor t Centre by 58 an estimated ng-term - 100% of UK prop perties are now powered with ren ewable energy 88) SUPPLY CHAIN Proactive collaboration with suppliers to reduce energy High Transition Resource efficiency Detail Use of lower-emission sources of energy.
 Financial planning considerations <1% of EBIT Explanation of financial impact figure To realise this opportunity, we are working to engage with our suppliers to understand where the most energy intensive parts of the business are.
-This will allow us to effectively reduce energy consumption and therefore carbon emissions
+This will allow us to effectively reduce energy